DestroyedClone/RiskOfBulletstorm/README.md

 	 - *BEmbryo: Places two barrels.*
  - **Ration**: Heals for 40% health.
 Automatically used upon taking fatal damage.
 Consumed on use.
 	 - *BEmbryo: Heals twice.*
- - **Trusty Lockpicks**: 50% chance to unlock a chest.
-If it fails, doubles its price and prevents further picklocking or using Keys.
-	 - *BEmbryo: Adds 30% of your base chance to unlock.
-By default, raises your unlock chance to 65%.*
 ## Lunar
  - **Spice**: Increases and decreases stats per consumed Spice.
 It's been slightly adjusted from Gungeon's values.
 Bonuses:
  -